-• All vendors are required to participate in the token program.

-• All tokens have the TFM name on the side.
-Make sure that you are taking tokens from our market.
-There is no expiration date on the tokens so they are good indefinitely.

-• Vendors may not charge a transaction surcharge if customers pay for purchases with tokens.

-• Vendors may not post signs for the purpose of discouraging customers from making purchases with tokens.
+- All vendors are required to participate in the token program. - All tokens have the TFM name on the side.
+Make sure that you are taking tokens only from our market.
+There is no expiration date on the tokens. - Vendors may not charge a transaction surcharge if customers pay for purchases with tokens. - Vendors may not post signs for the purpose of discouraging customers from making purchases with tokens.